• Skip to primary navigation

 Transferring the tomatoes to a baking dish.

 • Roast the tomatoes until they are soft and beginning to burst, about 20 minutes.
-Let them rest for 5-10 minutes, then serve.
+Let them rest for 5-10 minutes, garnish with chopped parsley (if using), and serve.

 Roasted cherry tomatoes are served.